 Did you Know?
 “The glory of gardening: hands in the dirt, head in the sun, heart with nature.
 To nurture a garden is to feed not just on the body, but the soul.” – – Alfred Austin

-Young nasturtium leaves, cleaned and dried with paper towel.
+tender, young nasturtium leaves, cleaned and dried with a paper towel.

 2-3 ripe tomatoes